Blog Archive

 Sunshine is quite obsessed with squirrels at the moment.
 She squeals in delight every time she sees one.
 If we're outside she darts after them.

-It only seemed fitting to create squirrel activities for tots and preschoolers for her to enjoy.
+It only seemed fitting to create squirrel activities for tots and preschoolers for her to enjoy this fall.
 And boy of boy has she.

 These activities also come with some adorable free printables for all to enjoy!